octopus-network/omnity-docs/docs/REE/03-first-exchange.md

 }
 ```

-### 8. Implementing the Deposit Functionality on the Frontend
+### 8. Implementing the Deposit Action on the Frontend

-Now, let's outline how to implement the user deposit functionality on the frontend, interacting with the canister methods defined in Section 7.
+Now, let's outline how to implement the user deposit action on the frontend, interacting with the canister methods defined in Section 7.
 We'll use the **inquiry/invoke pattern**:

 1.  **The inquiry step:**
     *   The frontend invokes the `pre_deposit` query method on the Exchange canister, passing the target pool address and the desired deposit amount.